NeojungianTypology/NJTI-4/Test-EN.md

 From a neuroscientific perspective Idealist types should have higher state-dependent connectivity to the frontopolar region of the brain compared to Realist types.

-39. You think it's exciting to fantasize how the world would look if facts were different
+39. You think it's exciting to fantasize about how the world would look if the facts were different
 49. You think it's exciting to imagine how a theory would work in a different context
-56. You find searching for hypothetical similarities between different contexts exciting
+56. You find searching for hypothetical similarities between different contexts to be exciting
-75. You enjoy fantasizing about alternative associations or relationships between things
+75. You enjoy fantasizing about alternative associations and the relationships between various things
-84. You enjoy fantasizing about possible parallels between different contexts
+84. You enjoy fantasizing about possible parallels between different situations

 ### JP